 When we started wetsuits, they used to laugh at us.
 But Then they could see that the first in with the wetsuit was the last out.

-We didn't have any money to put in advertising, so we've always been very nice to the press, and they've been very nice to us.
+We didn't have any money to put into advertising, so we've always been very nice to the press, and they've been very nice to us.

 Nobody is more surprised than I am about what's happened.